nelsonthegr8/nelsonthegr8/README.md

 ## A Little More About Me
 - 🔭 Love to build with my hands.
 Wood working hobbyist
 -  Currently working on a new version of righteous revenue app
+-  Real Estate investor and an Airbnb SuperHost